Prominent Hong Kong Publisher Arrested Under New National Security Law

 Hong Kong media tycoon Jimmy Lai and several executives at the media company he founded have been arrested for colluding with foreign forces, the highest profile arrests thus far under a sweeping national security law imposed by Beijing just over a month ago.

 Lai, 71, is the chairman and majority owner of the staunchly pro-democratic newspaper Apple Daily and its publishing company, Next Digital.
-Share prices for Next Media surged 300 percent within hours of his arrest, as pro-democracy supporters urged each other online to support the company.
+Share prices for Next Media surged 300% within hours of his arrest as pro-democracy supporters urged each other online to support the company.

-Lai's two sons Timothy Lai and Ian Lai were also arrested Monday morning for, respectively, conspiracy to defraud and collusion with foreign forces.
+Lai's two sons Timothy Lai and Ian Lai were also arrested Monday morning after being accused, respectively, of conspiracy to defraud and collusion with foreign forces.
 Hong Kong police said a total of seven individuals — among them Next Media executives — had been arrested on Monday under the national security law for colluding with foreign forces.

 "It's a combination of charges.
-Most are being arrested on some type of conspiracy to commit fraud charges...but really it's just an effort to decapitate the management as they took out the top senior management with those charges," Mark Simon, a senior executive at Next Digital, told NPR.
+Most are being arrested on some type of conspiracy to commit fraud charges ... but really it's just an effort to decapitate the management as they took out the top senior management with those charges," Mark Simon, a senior executive at Next Digital, told NPR.

-Livestreams of the ensuing police raid on Apple Daily's newsroom showed about two hundred police entering the Next Digital building Monday morning.
+Livestreams of the ensuing police raid on Apple Daily's newsroom showed about 200 police entering the Next Digital building Monday morning.
 The police sealed off the newsroom and searched through documents on reporters' desks while Lai, handcuffed, was led through the building.
 Police also raided a restaurant owned by Ian Lai.

 The senior Lai first made his fortune in clothing and retail and soon parlayed his wealth into a media business, which he resolved would help uphold Hong Kong's then-nascent but robust civil liberties.
 Hailing from an older generation of activists, Lai is both a political firebrand and unique figure who commands respect across the pro-democracy camp in Hong Kong.